bcgov/startup-sample-project-aws-serverless-TFC/docs/tfc_to_s3_migration.md

 ## 5. Run terraform init -migrate

-Open your terminal, navigate to the directory containing your Terraform configuration files for each environment, and run the following command:
+Open your terminal, navigate to the directory containing your Terraform configuration files, and run the following command:

 ```shell